 A wide range of key actors - governments, nonprofits, research groups, companies - influence the developing AI space.
 Yet, in assessing and comparing the relative strengths of any parties through some particular metric, it would be both unfair and highly complex to contrast two highly dissimilar actors.
 Thus, the scope of this dashboard focuses on AI-adjacent companies.
-Furthermore, in order to most efficienctly and concisely encompass the approximate state of the AI scene with regards to AI welfare and safety, the select few companies analyzed should have some clear importance to the topic at hand.
+Furthermore, in order to most efficiently and concisely encompass the approximate state of the AI scene with regards to AI welfare and safety, the select few companies analyzed should have clear, strong importance to the topic at hand.

 Anthropic, founded by former OpenAI researchers, is dedicated to developing AI systems that are interpretable, aligned with human values, and safe for long-term use, as they aim to do with their Claude model.
 Their focus on AI alignment, especially for powerful models, positions them as key contributors to AI safety.
 However, as a smaller company, Anthropic faces challenges in scaling its research and ensuring practical deployment.